-Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) Public Hearing Non-English Speaking - Specify other language: Spanish Non-targeted/ At the public hearing on 11/4/2020, City staff provided an overview of the Consolidated Plan process and solicited for final feedback on the Plan (including revisions since budget originally approved).
-To be reported here.
-To be reported here Newspaper Ad broad community Non-English Speaking - Specify other language: Spanish Non-targeted/ A public notice notifying the public of the opportunity to review and comment on the City's draft Consolidated Plan was published in the Providence Journal and on the City's webpage.
-To be reported here.
-To be reported here.
-Outreach Public Hearing Outreach Public Hearing Non-English Speaking - Specify other language: Spanish Non-targeted/ broad community Newspaper Ad Non-English Speaking - Specify other language: Spanish Outreach Of response/ attendance At the public hearing on 11/4/2020, City staff provided an overview of the Consolidated Plan process and solicited for final feedback on the Plan (including revisions since budget originally approved).
-Non-targeted/ Outreach Outre Outreach Out Outreach Outreach of response/ attendance of comments received comments not accepted and reasons Public Hearing Non-English Speaking - Specify other language: Spanish At the public hearing on 11/4/2020, City staff provided an overview of the Consolidated Plan process and solicited for final feedback on the Plan (including revisions since budget originally approved).
-To be reported here.
-To be reported here.
-Newspaper Ad Non-English Speaking - Specify other language: Spanish A public notice notifying the public of the opportunity to review and comment on the City's draft Consolidated Plan was published in the Providence Journal and on the City's webpage.
-To be reported here.
-To be reported here.
+Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 18 Public Hearing Non-English Speaking - Specify other language: Spanish Non-targeted/ At the public hearing on 11/4/2020, City staff provided an overview of the Consolidated Plan process and solicited for final feedback on the Plan (including revisions since budget originally approved).
+No comments received.
+Not applicable. broad community 19 Newspaper Ad Non-English Speaking - Specify other language: Spanish Non-targeted/ A public notice notifying the public of the opportunity to review and comment on the City's draft Consolidated Plan was published in the Providence Journal and on the City's webpage.
+No comments received.
+Not applicable. broad community